abhishek17551/how-well-do-you-know-me/README.md

 This CLI App is markOne project which is part of lessonOne.

-You can also play this game via https://replit.com/@SAbhishek1/end-game#index.js?embed=1&output=1
+You can also play this game live via https://replit.com/@SAbhishek1/end-game#index.js?embed=1&output=1